Wang-lab-UCSD/TIP-RA-CS/README.md

 # TIP-RA-CS
 The code needed to reproduce the analysis of methylation array data in James, Holers, Iyer, Prideaux, et al. 2023.

-Please see instructions for replications of analysis below:

 ## **System Requirements**
 Script has been tested on system with following specifications: